ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 access token they obtained from the Data Portal when creating the Upload Context.
 The HTTP request responsible for creating the Upload Context does not come directly from the user, but rather from the Study Repository Service.
-For more information on the HTTP API, see endpoint definitions below.
+For more information on the HTTP API, see the endpoint definitions below.

 ### Included/Required:
 - Remove existing core logic